m1kjay/pyShippingEasy/README.md

 # pyShippingEasy
 Provide a thin wrapper around the ShippingEasy API, making it easy to send and sign requests.
+This is not an official project, and is not affiliated with ShippingEasy.
 Reference https://shippingeasy.readme.io/docs/getting-started for API argument formats.

 This module requires requests module, which can be obtained via pip.
 Methods return a requests object.